Into the Trollbriar

-The grey-haired man guides his horse ahead to the edge of a stagnant creek that is only a fingerlength deep and narrow enough to stand with one foot on either side.
+The grey-haired man guides his horse ahead to the edge of a trickling creek that is only a fingerlength deep and narrow enough to stand with one foot on either side.

 The transition from open field to forest is sudden, with the land sloping downward slightly to the edge of the woods, and the creek sitting just on the boundary between the two.
 Thick undergrowth covers the floor of the forest ahead, crowding around the trees and in some cases wrapping around and climbing up the trunks.